petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/configuring-document-urls.md

 !!! note
     When uploading multiple files, each file's friendly URL is generated automatically using its name.

-Follow these steps to set a file's friendly URL:
+To set a file's friendly URL,

 1. Open the *Site Menu* (![Site Menu](../../../images/icon-product-menu.png)), expand *Content & Data*, and go to *Documents and Media*.